ABA has teamed up with the Equality and Human Rights Commission to show the scale and impact of identity-based bullying and help schools take action.

 - Ensure all school staff feel comfortable and confident talking about all kinds of difference.
 Children will pick up on teachers and other staff who feel uncomfortable.
 Create opportunities for staff to discuss their feelings and feel confident in talking about all types of diversity.

 - Consider how you use language and whether you are reinforcing ‘norms’ that don’t represent your pupils or their families.
 This may mark them out as different and a potential target for bullying.
-For example, not all pupils will be sure of their gender and they may not come from a heterosexual two-parent family.
+For example, not all pupils will be heterosexual and not all pupils will come from a two-parent family.

 - Challenge all forms of offensive or discriminatory language among your students and staff, including language which can be seen as sexist or homophobic “banter.”
 Even if you don’t think it’s significant, discriminatory language can create attitudes and environments where bullying is more likely to happen.
 This goes for language used both online and offline.